jamesrwoodruff/jamesrwoodruff/README.md

-👋 Hi, I’m @jamesrwoodruff, Programmer of Java and other stuff.
+👋 Hi, I’m @jamesrwoodruff, programmer of Java and other stuff.

 <!---
 jamesrwoodruff/jamesrwoodruff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.